PierreSenellart/provsql/doc/source/user/studio.rst

 Mode-switching
 --------------

-The mode tabs in the top nav switch between :fa:`search-location` Where, :fa:`project-diagram` Circuit, and :fa:`book-open` Notebook.
+The mode tabs in the top nav switch between :fa:`project-diagram` Circuit, :fa:`chart-bar` Contributions, :fa:`clock` Temporal, :fa:`search-location` Where, and :fa:`book-open` Notebook.
 A switch carries the current SQL forward via ``sessionStorage`` (in Notebook mode, the selected cell's SQL); it auto-replays only when the user just ran the query, so unrun drafts and plain reloads never auto-execute (important for side-effecting